erickbelfy/osx-bootstrap/README.md

 # My personal scripts to setup a new OSX

-Based on Ruyadorno`s [installme-osx](https://github.com/ruyadorno/installme-osx) repository, thanks my friend for this amazing job.
+Based on [Ruyadorno's](https://github.com/ruyadorno) [installme-osx](https://github.com/ruyadorno/installme-osx) repository, thanks my friend for this amazing job.

 To start a new setup, simply run: